Diversity in the Workplace

 Robust diversity data for specific companies or industries can be difficult to find.
 Here's why:

-Companies might address diversity in statements, reports, or SEC filings, but they are not required to release their EEO-1 federal surveys.
+They might address diversity in statements, reports, or SEC filings, but they are not required to release their EEO-1 federal surveys.

 Industry-specific practitioner or advocacy groups would need to gather and publish more specific diversity data beyond what the US government compiles.